excalideck/excalideck/CONTRIBUTING.md

 ## Conventions

-- [prettier](https://prettier.io) is used to enforce code formatting.
-You can fix code formatting by running `yarn fix-formatting` from the project's root directory, though installing the prettier extension for your editor of choice is highly recommended
+- [prettier](https://prettier.io) is used to enforce code formatting
+- [eslint](https://eslint.org/) is used to enforce some common coding best practices

 ## CI workflow